s-ccs/unfold_duration/typst-paper2/main.typ

 To show the validity of our approach, we make use of systematic simulations and compare spline-regression with multiple alternative ways of modelling event duration.
 We further explore  potential interactions with overlapping signals.

 #figure(
-  image("assets/20240807Fig2_ProblemRTeffect.svg", width: 100%),
+  image("assets/20240920Figure2_full.svg", width: 100%),
   caption: [Potential influence of reaction in an Oddball task.
 (A) experimental sequence of the classical active oddball task; Reaction time from the participant controls the duration of a trial.
-(B) Observed EEG during the task (bottom) and underlying single event responses.
+(B) Observed EEG during the task (top) and underlying single event responses.
 (C) Distribution of response times between conditions of a single subject in an active oddball task from the ERP core dataset @kappenman.etal_2021.
 (D) Isolated response to stimulus and response, including the effect of reaction time on the stimulus response.
 (E) Results from a classical average ERP analysis.
 Many artefactual differences are visible.
 (F) Average ERP after overlap correction.
 (G) ERP after overlap correction and covariate control through general additive modelling, showing that no condition effect was simulated.
 For a similar figure showcasing fixation related potentials and the effect of fixation duration, see figure 2 in #cite(<dimigen.ehinger_2021>, form: "prose") and for face-related activity #cite(<ehinger.dimigen_2019>, form: "prose").], ) <Problem>

 = Methods